 - Protected Management Frames: Wi-Fi CERTIFIED WPA2 with Protected Management Frames extends WPA2 protection to unicast and multicast management action frames, which will play an increasing role in emerging applications

-- Wi-Fi CERTIFIED n: The latest-generation of Wi-Fi operation - supports the IEEE 802.11n ratified standard.
+- Wi-Fi CERTIFIED n: Supports the IEEE 802.11n ratified standard.
 This test program also includes Wi-Fi Multimedia (WMM) testing.

 - Miracast™: Provides seamless display of content between devices, regardless of brand, without cables or a network connection.
 Miracast certifies products which implement technology defined in the Wi-Fi Display Technical Specification.